HeardLibrary/linked-data/vanderbot/convert-config.md

 ### CSV file descriptions

-Each file description value is a JSON object with four name/value pairs.
+Each file description value is a JSON object with four REQUIRED name/value pairs and one OPTIONAL name/value pair.

 ```
     {